theNewDynamic/minjinlee.com/_drafts/new-york-times-bestseller-list-december-24-2017.md

 ---

-Pachinko debuts at no. 10 on the Paperback Trade Fiction.&nbsp;
+Pachinko debuts the list at no. 10 for Paperback Trade Fiction.&nbsp;

 Please click the link for the list.
 Thank you.